AlexLipp/thames-sewage/README.md

 ## Installation

 In addition to the dependencies listed in `requirements.txt`, this script depends on the custom-made package [`autocatchments`](https://github.com/AlexLipp/autocatchments) which was created initially for personal use only.
+The file `environment.yaml` is a conda environment file that can be used to create a conda environment with the necessary requirements.
+These scripts were built using Python v 3.10.6.

 ## Usage